andrew/ultimate-awesome/README.md

 - [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
 - [awesome-rust-blog-posts](https://github.com/Robert-Steiner/awesome-rust-blog-posts) - Awesome Rust blog posts.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo
-- [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
+- [awesome-ethereum-dev](https://github.com/Shubham0850/awesome-ethereum-dev) - A curated list of resources for learning Ethereum development.
 - [awesome-ner](https://github.com/smiyawaki0820/awesome-ner) - This repository groups together for the task of "Named Entity Recognition (NER)".
+- [awesome-metarl-2](https://github.com/sorrowyn/awesome-metarl-2) - A curated list of awesome Meta Reinforcement Learning.
 - [awesome-dataviz-color](https://github.com/SuperMayo/awesome-dataviz-color) - Tools & guides to master colors in your dataviz.
 - [awesome-causal-inference](https://github.com/tangxiangru/awesome-causal-inference) -  Reading list for research topics in causal inference.
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.